Mohamed-js/sportive-atef/README.md

 # Sportive - Capstone project

 A site where you can view articles, categories, create articles and vote them up!
+It's made with a simple login method.

 ### Screenshot
 ![screenshot](screenshot.png)